serghiou/best-of-data-science/best-of-r.md

-## Data presentation

-* **[formattable.](https://www.r-bloggers.com/make-beautiful-tables-with-the-formattable-package/amp/)** Package.
-Tutorial.
-A package that helps create beautiful tables that incorporate color and pictures to make them much more appealing and informative.

 ## Data analysis

 **[H2O.](https://github.com/h2oai/h2o-tutorials/blob/master/tutorials/glm/glm.md)** Package.
 Tutorial.
 A fantastic package for speeding up the process of fitting machine learning models.
 This is a tutorial illustrating how to use the H2O package.
 [Here](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/tutorials/gbm/gbmTuning.Rmd) is a tutorial on how to use GBM with H2O.